MariaTeo/app/README.md

+## Before you start :)

 You will not be able to edit this Glitch.
 You will need to click the "Remix to edit" button that displays in the top right of the view pane.
 You can also remix by clicking the "code-test-template" button in the top left of the page.
 When you remix, Glitch will create a copy of this project.
 The URL is what you will share with ON.
 It is a good idea to create a free Glitch account as this will ensure you can keep your Glitch.

+You can create an account [here](https://glitch.com/signin):

 Before you get started, read the below instructions carefully.
 This challenge represents the typical type of task you would need to undertake at ON without assistance.

 This exercise is split into two parts.

-Refer to the `src/pages/home.jsx` file.
+Refer to the `src/pages/home.jsx` file and `src/pages/homeStyles.css` file.
 You can ignore all the other files within this project.

 ### The Challenge